steverev/hiring-engineers/answers.md

 **Bonus Question: What is the difference between a Service and a Resource?**

-A service is a collection of processes the perform the same job - "webapp", "database", etc.
+A service is a collection of processes that perform the same job - "webapp", "database", etc.

 A resource is a query to a service: e.g. for a "database" service, the actual SQL query itself, or for a "webapp" service, a handler function or URL "/home/user"